websanco/liferay-learn/site/README.md

 The `docs` directory contains all of the written documentation related to a product in markdown.
 All the images referenced throughout the documentation are also stored there, under its respective section name.

-At the root of each product directory, there is a set of `rst` files that serve as a table of contents for navigating the site.
-These `rst` files are compiled to be the site's side navigation with the rendering logic stored in `site/docs/templates/page.html`.
+Previously, the use of `.rst` files was required to be created in order to define the a table of contents for navigating the site for every section.
+The [`myst-parser`](https://myst-parser.readthedocs.io/en/latest/index.html) is currently Sphinx's default markdown parser and no longer requires Table of Contents directives (`toc` directives) to be defined only in `.rst`.
+Site navigation can now be included in markdown natively, alongside other traditional markdown content.
+These table of contents files (writtten in `.rst` or `.md`) are compiled to be the site's side navigation with the rendering logic stored in `site/docs/templates/page.html`.

 The product and section landing pages are achieved via [Vue](https://vuejs.org/) templates.
 The template logic is defined in `landingpage_template.html` and the data supplied are in respective `landing.html` files.
 Both the template and the data are required on the specific `rst` file that renders the landing page.